Robotic Gas Source Localization with Probabilistic Mapping and Online Dispersion Simulation: State of the Art

 The second problem is that filament simulations require knowledge about the airflow in the entire environment, which is not available through sensory measurements, as those are strictly local.
 Therefore, the application of the filament model to source robotic search requires some method for extrapolating local wind measurements to estimate the global airflow.
 In an outdoors application, one could make the assumption that the airflow is homogeneous in the search space, even if it changes over time~\cite{asenovActiveLocalizationGas2019a,liOdorSourceLocalization2011}.
 Indoors, this is not an acceptable assumption, as the presence of walls and obstacles forces the airflow to conform to the geometry of the environment.

 Since the focus of our current method is on addressing the case of indoors GSL, we will build upon a method proposed by Monroy \textit{et al}~\cite{jmonroy_isoen_2017} to estimate the airflow based on Gaussian Markov Random Fields (\textit{GMRF}).
 This method estimates the wind vectors over a 2D lattice of cells, imposing constraints on how the airflow can vary from one cell to its neighboring ones and how it must adapt to the shape of the obstacles.
 By doing this, it is possible to generate a prediction of the direction of the airflow for the entire environment from a few sparse wind measurements.
+In order to define the constraints necessary to solve for this vector field, this method requires the geometry of the environment to be known, including the positions of possible inlets/outlets (doors, windows, \textit{etc.}).
+It does not, however, need to know the boundary conditions at those points, or even whether they are actively functioning as inlets/outlets.
+That is to say that, for example, the map should include the location of all windows, but does not need to specify whether they are currently open.